team33/thekraken/README.txt

-    CAUTION: The Kraken may produce sub-optimal results with nodes with no memory installed.
+    CAUTION: The Kraken may produce sub-optimal results when nodes with no memory installed are present.

-8. Support
+10. Support

     Using AMDZone forum is recommended.
 Please post in this thread:

     http://www.amdzone.com/phpbb3/viewtopic.php?f=521&t=138463

+11. Credits

+    Langouste was written and is maintained by Kris Rusocki <kszysiu@gmail.com>

+    Special thanks go to:

+        brutis at AMDZone -- for excellent V7 test feedback